Disposing of construction waste

 Mobile 0408 655 900

-The Kempsey Waste Management Centre on Crescent Head Road offers residents a capped charge of $40 to dispose of up to 250kg of bonded asbestos.
-This is the only facility in the shire that can legally accept asbestos for disposal.
+The Kempsey Waste Management Centre on Crescent Head Road is the only facility in the shire that can legally accept asbestos for disposal.
+For disposal charges please see the fees & charges schedule(PDF, 2MB).

 Because asbestos is a danger to everyone, it must arrive for disposal: